Connect with The Scarlet Hub

 What is the deadline to apply for financial aid?

-Rutgers undergraduate and graduate continuing students should file the FAFSA before the priority deadline of January 15.
-Incoming students (high school seniors) should file the FAFSA before the December 1 priority deadline.
+Rutgers undergraduate and graduate continuing students should file the FAFSA before the priority deadline of January 15 (NOTE: The date for the 2024-2025 FAFSA is February 15, 2024).
+Incoming students (high school seniors) should file the FAFSA before the December 1 (NOTE: The date for the 2024-2025 FAFSA is February 15, 2024) priority deadline.

 Do I have to be admitted to Rutgers before applying for financial aid?